-**If time is short, just performing “legs up the wall” is a great compromise and still holds an exceptional amount of healing, calming benefits!
+**If time is short, just performing “legs up the wall” is a great compromise and still holds an exceptional amount of healing and calming benefits!

 7. Perform a short meditation.

-A short meditation is an excellent way to end the evening, as it is quieting to the mind and calming to the nervous system.
-It also is a great way to process through the days stress allowing you to release the unnecessary tension before bedtime.
-This can be done in a comfortable seated position, or even better for the nighttime is to perform the meditation in Shavasana (corpse pose).
-I would aim for a minimum of 10 minutes, although anything is always better than nothing.
+A short meditation is an excellent way to end the evening.
+It will help quiet your mind and calm your nervous system.
+Meditation is a great way to process through your day’s stress and allow you to release any unnecessary tension before bedtime.
+This can be done in a comfortable seated position, or even better for the nighttime, is to perform the meditation in Shavasana (corpse pose).
+I would aim for a minimum of 10 minutes, although even 2 to 5 minutes is better than nothing.
 Since this should get you pretty drowsy, it is best to make this the last thing you do for the evening.

 8. Take 10 deep belly breaths.

-This is not only a simple and concise practice, it can even be performed in the comfort of your own bed.
-Whether you chose to do this in a seated position, Shavasana (corpse pose), or in your bed, take just a few moments to quiet the mind and bring the attention to the breath.
-Take a long, slow and steady inhale through the nose, bringing it all the way down to the lower abdomen.
-Take a short natural pause, and then bring the exhale up and out the nose.
-To make sure the inhale and the exhale are both elongated and equal in length, it is further recommended to internally count to five for the inhale and again on the exhale.
+This is not only a quick and simple practice, it can even be performed in the comfort of your own bed.
+Whether you choose to do this in a seated position, Shavasana (corpse pose), or in your bed, take just a few moments to quiet your mind and bring your attention to your breath.
+Take a long, slow, and steady inhale through your nose and bring it all the way down to your lower abdomen.
+Take a short pause (about one second), and then bring your exhale up and out your nose.
+To make sure your inhale and your exhale are both elongated and equal in length, it is further recommended for you to internally count to five on your inhale and again on your exhale.
 Perform at least 10 breaths (or as many as needed).
-If you are able, it is recommended to follow this with the short mediation recommended above.
+If time is available, I highly suggest for you to follow this with the short mediation or restorative Yoga recommended above.

-**This breathing practice can also be performed if you wake up in the middle of the night and have a hard time falling back to sleep.
+*This breathing practice can also be performed (in bed) if you wake up in the middle of the night and have a hard time falling back to sleep.

 9. Discover your Mantra.

-A mantra is a short group of words repeated internally or out loud in order to quiet the mind, increase concentration and bring positive energy to the practitioner.
+A mantra is a short group of words repeated internally or out loud in order to quiet your mind, increase your concentration, and bring you positive energy.
 It is considered a powerful tool for healing the subtle body and the nervous system.

-In hinduism it is typical to use short prayers written in Sanskrit such as “Om Gam Ganapataye Namaha”.
-If this resonates with you I definitely recommended finding one that is meaningful to your needs; however, this mantra can also be a simple english saying as well if preferred (see examples below).
+In Hinduism, it is common to use short prayers written in Sanskrit such as “Om Gam Ganapataye Namaha”.
+If this resonates with you, I definitely recommended finding one that is meaningful to your needs; however, this mantra can also be a simple English saying if you prefer (see examples below).

-No matter what you choose, you can take some time each night to repeat your mantra 108 times using a mala (buddhist-hindu rosary), or simply just perform this for a set amount of minutes.
-Once again this can be done in a nice seated position (recommended if chanting the mantra out load), in Shavasana (corpse pose) or in bed.
+No matter what you choose, take some time each night to repeat your mantra (quietly out loud or internally) 108 times using a mala (Buddhist-Hindu rosary), or simply just perform this for a set amount of minutes.
+This practice can be done in a nice seated position (recommended if chanting the mantra out loud), in Shavasana (corpse pose), or in bed.

 Simple Mantras for Sleep (in Sanskrit and English):